Guitar Week Classes - July 30-August 5, 2017

 Chord Melody is a solo approach to fretted instrument playing where both the chord and melody line are played at the same time.
 This is a very popular style in the guitar world where many virtuoso players exist – look no further than the Swannanoa faculty for excellent examples.
 Can this solo style of playing be achieved on the tiny ukulele with its four strings and very short scale?
 Yes it can!
 Have no fear – this class could actually be titled “Four strings are plenty enough!”
 This fingerstyle technique will use chord substitutions and single-note lines to craft complete, stand-alone arrangements.
 Songs from the Swing Era will be used as tools to learn this very rewarding technique.
 We’ll start with easy melodies and progress as the week goes on.
 A concert or tenor sized uke tuned GCEA is recommended.
 Some basic right-hand fingerpicking skills under your belt will speed you along as well.
 No music theory needed.
 No music reading required.
 No knuckle-busting chord shapes to learn.
 Please contact me with any questions: email@example.com.

 Note: There is no advance registration necessary for the following events.

 Come have your instrument checked out and pick up a few ‘care & feeding’ tips.

-Throughout the week we will have several of the finest luthiers in America on hand displaying some of their instruments, including Gerald Sheppard, Michael Bashkin, Dave McCubbin and John Slobod, as well as a display of some of the amazing inventory from Dream Guitars, an award-winning local shop specializing in the world’s finest high-end instruments.
+Throughout the week we will have several of the finest luthiers in America on hand displaying some of their instruments, including Gerald Sheppard, Michael Bashkin, newcomer Leonardo Buendia and John Slobod, as well as a display of some of the amazing inventory from Dream Guitars, an award-winning local shop specializing in the world’s finest high-end instruments.